 In the building stage, the product manager is looking for tools to brainstorm, record ideas, create hypotheses and a version of the product, and start preparing for the measuring process.

 The Javelin Experiment Board is a visual board that helps teams rapidly develop ideas through experimentation.
-It helps development teams quickly define the customer, create hypotheses and assumptions they can test, determine, and define experimentation methods, and brainstorm cost-effective ways of accomplishing the project.
+It helps product teams quickly define the customer, create hypotheses and assumptions they can test, determine, and define experimentation methods, and brainstorm cost-effective ways of accomplishing the project to achieve their product vision.

-For a product manager in the build phase, some useful features in this tool include the implements for building business strategy, managing innovation, and dashboards for analysis.
+For a product manager in the build phase, some useful features in this product management tool include the implements for building business strategy to make the best product decisions, managing innovation and driving toward the product vision, and dashboards for product analytics.

-QuickMVP promises to provide innovative teams with a method of testing and validating ideas “without wasting time or money.”
-It can test the potential demand for the ideas, identify the most viable opportunities, and collect and store customer insights in one central location.
+QuickMVP promises to provide every innovative product team with a method of testing their product strategy and validating ideas “without wasting time or money.”
+It can test the potential demand for the ideas, identify the most viable opportunities, and collect and store customer feedback in one central location.

-Leantime.io is an open-source project management tool that provides development teams with idea management, task management, strategy development, and roadmap planning capabilities.
+Leantime.io is an open-source project management tool that provides every product leader with idea management, task management, strategy development, and roadmap and product planning capabilities for product success.

-This tool provides a lean canvas for project managers to brainstorm and develop ideas into strategies with their teams.
+This is one of the best tools for startup product managers because it provides a lean canvas for them to brainstorm and develop ideas into strategies with their product teams.
 It also provides the capability for long-term planning.

 Intercom calls itself the number one “Business Messenger for you and your customers.”
 Apart from providing a place where you can communicate with potential and real clients, the service comes with an instrument called Product Tours.
 It assists with onboarding users, emphasizing new features in a product, and providing customers with intuitive guidance on how to use your product.

-One feature that makes Trello a useful tool for implementing the LSM technique is that it is free (with certain restrictions).
-This is a tool for a project in its early stages because the name Trello originates from the word “trellis,” a code name for a project at its early stages.
+One feature that makes Trello a useful project management tool for implementing the LSM technique is that it is free (with certain restrictions).
+This is a task management tool for a project in its early stages because the name Trello originates from the word “trellis,” a code name for a project at its early stages.

 Trello users create task boards using different columns, which they can call anything they want.
 All communication for a particular ticket happens within the ticket, ensuring that messages are not exchanged through emails.
 Users can also determine who follows a given project.